ChunkyMonkey54/fabric-glider/README.md

 # Fabric Glider

-A Fabric mod that adds simple gliders to modern Minecraft versions
+A Fabric mod that adds simple gliders to modern Minecraft versions.